Introduction to Natural Language Processing for Text

 The largest subset of any digital information at hand of any organization (or individual) is human text in myriad logical and physical format.
 Due to the very nature of this unstructured, free and ambiguous information these documents are quite difficult for computers to comprehend, and consequently, they mostly rest unexploited.

 However, despite all the uncertainties, nowadays, thanks to the data science subfield called natural language processing, we could still extract useful piece of information from texts.
 By the application of machine learning we are able to classify them from different aspects: what is the language it is written in, what is its dominant sentiment, what are the topics it is related to.
 Apart from such different categorizations we can process the documents further in order to extract essential piece of insights.
 For instance, we could identify the respective named entities (like persons, institutions, geolocations) and the relationship between them.
 Alternatively, it is possible to give a short summary of any longer document, so make it more time-effective for human readers to ingest their very essence.

-Added values (Why AI/ML/DL): automatization of paper document processing for saving cost and time.
+Added values (Why AI/ML/DL): How much time is your staff wasting handling paper documents?
+Automatization of paper document processing for saving cost and time.